The average hourly pay for a Copier Technician is $17.99.

 Even with an increasing amount of business performed digitally, hard-copy documents are still commonly used at many offices worldwide.
 With the need for such documents comes the need for printers and copiers; copier technicians are the specialized service providers who keep these machines running in good order.
 Most copier technicians work for either dedicated technology repair service companies or for large manufacturers of workplace copy machines.
 They make field visits to offices and diagnose…Read more

 Copier Technician Tasks

-Troubleshoot and repair copiers by conducting and interpreting diagnostic tests and responding appropriately.
+- Troubleshoot and repair copiers by conducting and interpreting diagnostic tests and responding appropriately.

-Interact with users to understand errors or failures and take appropriate action.
+- Interact with users to understand errors or failures and take appropriate action.